-If there are more applicants than places available within criterion 1, 2, 3 or 4 criterion 5 will be used as a "tiebreak".
-In rare cases where the geographic tie-break does not assist because more than one applicant lives at the same distance e.g. in a block of flats or the same distance in a different radial direction from school, random selection will be used to determine the allocation of places.
+If there are more applicants than places available within criterion 1, 2 or 3, criterion 4 will be used as a "tie-break".
+In rare cases where the geographic tie-break does not assist because more than one applicant lives at the same distance e.g., in a block of flats or the same distance in a different radial direction from school, random selection will be used to determine the allocation of places.